NSW Cookie banner component

 Once we had a clear understanding of the design requirements, I created a prototype, allowing us to evaluate how well it met the needs of our customers and their users.

-The addition of the cookie banner component to the NSW Design System has marked a significant milestone and we hope it becomes a model for all Australian government websites.
-It shows the design system's ability to adjust to a variety of needs while setting a solid foundation for future implementations.
+Listening to feedback from the communityThe addition of the cookie banner component to the NSW Design System has marked a significant milestone and we hope it becomes a model for all Australian government websites.
+It shows the design system's ability to adjust to a variety of use cases while setting a solid foundation for future implementations.
 Moving forward, we plan to keep refining our approach based on the feedback we receive.